kaakaww/aws-modernization-workshop-snyk-stackhawk/content/4_ModuleFour/_index.ee.md

 ---
-title: "Hugo Framework and Markdown"
+title: "Modern Security Testing"
 chapter: true
 weight: 4
 ---

+Workshop words about modernizing your security testing.
+Do it all early and often!

-# Hugo Framework and Markdown
+**REMOVE BELOW:** This is lingering words about how to use Hugo for the AWS workshop# Hugo Framework and Markdown
 <br>

 ### Setting Up The Workshop: AWS Hosted Or Self-paced